Warm Weather is on the Way, So Know How to Check Your Pet for Fleas Before a Problem Starts

 - Run your hand against the animal's fur.

 - Not sure if there are fleas?
-Time for a bath.
+It's time for a bath.

 - Prune shrubs and trees to let the sunlight in.